Skip to content

 }

-Notice: same generated_at, but source changed from "database" to "cache".
+Same generatedAt, but source changed from "database" to "cache".
 The handler did not run.

-14. Gotchas
+13. Gotchas

 Problem: User A's profile is served to User B because the response was cached.

-Fix: Do not use ResponseCache on user-specific endpoints.
-Use the direct cache API with user-specific keys instead: await cacheSet(profile:${userId}, data, 300).
+Fix: Do not put the response cache on user-specific endpoints.
+Use the key/value API with a user-specific key instead: await cacheSet(`profile:${userId}`, data, 300).

-3. Memory Cache Lost on Restart
+3. Memory cache lost on restart

 Problem: After restarting the server, performance drops until the cache warms up.

-5. Cache Key Collisions
+5. Cache key collisions

 Problem: Two different queries return the same cached data.

-Fix: Include all relevant parameters in the cache key: "products:category:Electronics:page:1:limit:20".
-Or use an MD5 hash of the parameters: `products:${createHash("md5").update(JSON.stringify(params)).digest("hex")}`.
+Fix: Include every relevant parameter in the key: "products:category:Electronics:page:1:limit:20", or hash the parameters: `products:${createHash("md5").update(JSON.stringify(params)).digest("hex")}`.

-6. Serialization Overhead
+6. Serialization overhead

 Problem: Caching makes certain requests slower, not faster.

-7. Forgetting to Set TTL
+7. Forgetting to set a TTL

 Problem: Cache entries never expire and the server's memory grows until it crashes.